Saving Private Ryan: Filming in Ireland

 Principal photography began on June 27, 1997.
 Filming completed up to 50 shots per day.
 Spielberg wanted the actors to get little rest, "A war is fought fast, and I really wanted to keep all of the actors off-balance.
 I didn't want them to be able to read 75 pages of a novel ...
 I wanted to work fast enough so that they always felt as if they were in combat ...
 I had to keep them on the set, which meant shooting the film even faster than I normally do.
 War doesn't give you a break."
-Saving Private Ryan was shot almost entirely in continuity order, although some of the crew found this a "a mentally demoralizing experience" because the cast started together and left as their characters died.
+Saving Private Ryan was shot almost entirely in continuity order, although some of the crew found this "a mentally demoralizing experience" because the cast started together and left as their characters died.

-The Omaha Beach battle was filmed over three to four weeks, and at a cost of $12 million.
+The Omaha Beach battle was filmed over three to four weeks, for $12 million.
 The scene involved about 1,500 people including 400 crew, 1,000 volunteer reserve and Irish army soldiers, and dozens of extras and about 30 amputees and paraplegics fitted with prosthetic limbs to portray disfigured soldiers.
 Their numbers were supplemented with over one thousand detailed mannequins.
 The extras were divided into platoons with a designated leader, allowing Dye to control their action via four different radios with aid from three non-commissioned officers.
 Costume designer Joanna Johnston contracted an American company responsible for making boots for soldiers during WWII to create about 2,000 pairs, using the last batch of dye from that period.
 Soldiers in the ocean wore wet suits beneath their uniforms to minimize hypothermia.
 Armorer Simon Atherton was responsible for supplying authentic weapons.

 Two Higgins Boats used in the landings were used in the scene; additional boats from the 1950s were brought from California, Donegal, and Southampton.
-Hanks recalled, "the first day of shooting...
-I was in the back of the landing craft, and that ramp went down and I saw the first 1-2-3-4 rows of guys just getting blown to bits.
-In my head, of course, I knew it was special effects, but I still wasn't prepared for how tactile it was.
-The air literally went pink and the noise was deafening and there's bits and pieces of stuff falling all on top of you and it was horrifying."
+Hanks recalled:

 Soldiers vomiting from the boats was achieved using milk of magnesia.
 A crane shot moving from beneath the ocean surface to above the battlefield was achieved by placing the crane on a flatbed trailer and reversing it into the sea.